Why does my resting heart rate go up (and HRV drop) on a GLP-1, and is it dangerous?

 "My resting heart rate climbed and my HRV tanked since starting" is one of the most common worries in the GLP-1 community — and the physiology behind it is well understood and usually reassuring.

-Evidence tier framing: Tier 1–2.
+Evidence tier: Tier 1–2.
 The heart-rate effect is documented on the GLP-1 drug labels and in the large cardiovascular outcome trials; it isn't speculative.
 The wearable-HRV interpretation is a reasonable read of established heart-rate physiology.

 What's actually going on: